MLB Saturday scores, highlights, updates, news: Mookie Betts playing like an MVP

 It was later announced that Weber left his start with tightness of the throwing shoulder.
 "Tightness" doesn't sound all that concerning, but that's a preliminary diagnosis.
 It could be something worse.

-As for the M's, their rotation is presently populated by Ariel Miranda, Yovani Gallardo, Chase De Jong, and Christian Bergman.
+As for the M's, their rotation is presently populated by Ariel Miranda , Yovani Gallardo , Chase De Jong , and Christian Bergman .
 Weber was a part of that mix, but now his status can safely be regarded as uncertain.
 Another pitching injury is about the last thing Seattle needs right now, suffice it to say.

 Quick hits